benottom/Information-Security-2023-Class/h1 First steps.md

 ## Become a hacker, step 0

 First challenge starts with solving the [Over The Wire: Bandit](https://overthewire.org/wargames/bandit/)
+> The Bandit wargame is aimed at absolute beginners.
+It will teach the basics needed to be able to play other wargames.